HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 # Introduction
 ## Purpose
-The following is informative guidance on generating the narrative text of a Reportability Response Communication (Reportability Response).
+The following is informative guidance on generating the narrative text of a Reportability Response Composition (Reportability Response).
 Through the Reportability Response, public health seeks to support bidirectional communication with clinical care for reportable conditions.
 The Reportability Response is designed to have one Reportability Response created for each electronic Initial Case Report (eICR) and to be shared with the clinical care organization that created that eICR.
 The Reportability Response can also be shared with a Public Health Agency(ies) [PHA(s)] that has relevant reporting requirements (a Responsible Pubic Health Agency) that wants to use it to monitor the reporting process and know what has been conveyed to clinical care organizations and other Public Health Agencies.
 Sharing the Reportability Response with clinical care will serve several functions, including to:

 - Communicate the reportability status, for the responsible PHA(s), of each condition included in the eICR
 - Identify who (a PHA or an intermediary) prepared the Reportability Response